 Initially green in color, its tiny, meaty olives soon change to a pale pink hue before becoming glossy black after they have fully matured on the tree and are ready to be plucked.
-Weeping branches with lustrous, silvery-green leaves are characteristic of Arbequina olive trees, which thrive in warm regions and keep their color all year.
+Weeping branches with lustrous, silvery-green leaves are characteristic of Arbequina olive trees, which thrive in warm regions and retain their color all year.
 At maturity, they reach a height of 15-20 feet and a spread of 8-12 feet, depending on the species.
-However, it can reach 35 to 40 ft. tall and 25 ft. wide in the canopy.
+However, they can reach 35 to 40 ft. tall and 25 ft. wide in the canopy.

 |The Olive Tree, Arbequina, Olea Europaea

 |Hardy Down 20 to 30 °F